 Creation of a team that offers school and family activities for learning through art.
 The Museum's Educational Area is born.

-The Museum's programming begins with events, performances and exhibitions of visual arts, performing arts and music, and public programs.
+The Museum's programming begins with events, performances and exhibitions of visual arts, performing arts and music, as well as public programs.

 The Performing Arts and Music area begins its work on creation, inspired by the collection, with the start of the Museum's artistic residencies under the direction of José Manuel Garrido.

 The Cultural Services area of the University is integrated into the Museum to offer students cultural activities related to all artistic disciplines.
-Creative Campus is born.
+Campus Creativo is born.

-The Museum received a donation from Patricia Phelps de Cisneros, which enriches its collection and will be the subject of the work of the IV Promotion of professionals of the Master's Degree in Curatorial Studies in the 21-22 academic year.
+The Museum received a donation from Patricia Phelps de Cisneros, which enriches its collection and was the subject of the work of the IV Promotion of professionals of the Master's Degree in Curatorial Studies in the 21-22 academic year.